maddires-del/ai-career-agent-p3/README.md

 Future work would implement a full tool-calling loop where Gemini autonomously decides when to invoke tools and how to use the returned results.

 This would more closely align with a production MCP architecture.
+Prompt Version 1

+The original prompt focused only on generating internship recommendations.

+Issue:
+Responses were generic and did not consistently reference missing skills.

+Prompt Version 2

+The prompt was revised to include MCP tool outputs, job fit scores, and structured instructions for recommendations.

+Result:
+Responses became more targeted and aligned with internship requirements.